validatedpatterns/docs/industrial-edge/troubleshooting.md

 The seed pipeline depends on the Pipelines operator to be installed, as well as the `tkn` Task (in the manuela-ci namespace).
 The script checks for both.  (`make install` calls the `sleep-seed` target, which checks for the resources before trying to kick off a seed pipeline run.

-- Run `make seed` in the base directory of your industrial edge repo fork.
+- Run `make seed` in the base directory of your industrial edge repository fork.
 This kicks off the pipeline without checking for its dependencies.

 This target does *not* ensure that the seed pipeline completes.
 See below on how to re-run seed if the seed pipeline fails for any reason.
 It is safe to run the seed pipeline multiple times - each time it runs it will update the image targets for each of the images in both test (manuela-tst-all) and production (manuela-stormshift-messaging etc).